rakuten-ads/Rakuten-Ads-JS/README.md

 ### `SetResponsive`

-You can use `setResponsive(bool)` to specify if an ad spot responsive or not
+You can use `setResponsive(bool)` to specify if an ad spot responsive or not.

 Example: